minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    :references:
    :verification-and-validation:

-   ADC data from analog GPIO pins can be read continuously for real-time applications.
+   ADC data from analog GPIO pins can be read continuously for real-time applications and requires setting the pins to analog mode and enabling the ADC module for data conversion.

-   This requires proper setup of ADC peripherals and corresponding GPIO pins in analog mode.

-.. req:: Physical Pin Mapping
-   :id: REQ_INT3_1731028694
-   :status: Draft
-   :date-released:
-   :priority: Medium
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Informational
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   Each GPIO pin is associated with a specific physical pin on the microcontroller package.

-   The mapping is detailed in the device datasheet and configured through internal registers.